bjbarrett/panama1/README.md

 2) Global model with age effects can be found in the "PN_social_global_age.stan" file.
 For researchers interested in a simpler learning model, this model can be simplified to develop a frequency-dependent learning, payoff-bias, or model bias only model.

-3) To fit glocal model look at "EWA model fits.r."
+3) To fit global model look at "EWA model fits.r."
 It also contains code to recreate several figures.

 4)"mono_indexing.csv" contains information for recreting several figures.

 5)"EWA_simulations_git.R" contains data simulation code.

+6)"PN_social_combo.stan" is model for simulation